-Carrot juice, pumpkin, sweet potato, spinach, carrots, collards, kale and turnip greens.
+Carrot juice, pumpkin, sweet potato, spinach, carrots, collards, kale, and turnip greens.

 When you are working out, your body produces sweat to cool down the body, your body loses important essential electrolytes such as salt and potassium when sweating.

 Supplementing with electrolytes in the form of sports drinks such as Gatorade or Powerade can help prevent your body from getting into an electrolyte deficit.
 However, keep in mind that many people consume too much sodium (salt) while not getting enough potassium.
 You have heard that processed or fast-food diets are extremely high in salts, having too much sodium in your diets can create water retention in your muscles and showing that bloated look.
-Emphasize on foods that are high in potassium, or consider supplementing with it for best results.
+Consume foods that are high in potassium, or consider supplementing with it for best results.

 Keep your sodium consumption to around 2,000 milligrams or less per day.
-Dieting bodybuilders can almost completely cut sodium when they are trying to to drop water for a bodybuilding contest.
+Dieting bodybuilders can almost completely cut sodium when they are trying to drop water for a bodybuilding contest.
 You should strive to get about 4,700 milligrams of potassium per day.

 Best Food Sources of Electrolytes

-Good potassium sources include tomato products, orange juice, beetroot greens, white beans, dates, raisins, baked potatoes, soybeans and lima beans.
+Good potassium sources include tomato products, orange juice, beetroot greens, white beans, dates, raisins, baked potatoes, soybeans, and lima beans.
 Bananas, which are famous for their potassium content, are merely a good source of potassium.
 One banana contains about 400 milligrams, compared to 170mL of 100% orange juice, which has over 1,400 milligrams of potassium.

 Zinc is an essential mineral for helping your body maintain a healthy blood supply, but how can it support muscle growth and recovery?.
-Zinc regulates cell growth, helps heal wounds and promotes a healthy immune system.
-It also helps your body use carbohydrates, proteins and fats for fuel and enhances your sense of taste and smell.
+Zinc regulates cell growth, helps heal wounds, and promotes a healthy immune system.
+It also helps your body use carbohydrates, proteins, and fats for fuel and enhances your sense of taste and smell.

 The recommended daily intake for zinc is 11 milligrams for men and 8 milligrams for women.
 These amounts can easily be achieved by consuming a healthful, well-balanced eating plan.